Management and Conservation

 The Friends Partnership Mentoring Program offers peer-to-peer coaching for refuge and fisheries Friends groups and their U.S. Fish and Wildlife Service partners to boost partnership success.
 Whether a group needs help to draft bylaws, apply for 501(c)(3) status or tackle a big project, mentors can offer guidance.
 There are two application cycles for the mentoring program each year:

-• Spring Cycle: applications due March 31, with mentoring visits taking place later in the calendar year.
+• Spring Cycle: applications due May 31, with mentoring visits taking place later in the calendar year.
+The application can be found here.

 • Fall Cycle: applications due October 31, with mentoring visits taking place the next calendar year.